worldbiomusic/RelayEscape/server_wiki/Battle-MiniGame.md

 > - 2nd place: 20% of SUM
 > - 3rd place: 10% of SUM
 > - Participation Reward: (total players in minigame)% of REMAIN
+* Info: You can earn token with at least 3 or 4 players

 # Game Kinds
 - [BATTLE_TOWN](BATTLE_TOWN.md)